On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference: Bias

 due to the well-known symmetry properties of local polynomials that result in the cancellation of the leading terms of $\Gpt^{-1}$ and $\Lt_{p,2}$.
 The rate of $\h^{p+3}$ accounts for this.
 At the boundary, no such cancellation occurs and we have only

 Next, turn to the bias of the bias estimate:

 If $q$ is odd (so that $q-(p+1)$ is also odd), then at the interior or boundary the leading term will be

 The same expression applies at the boundary for $q$ even.
-However, for the interior, if $q$ is even, then we again have cancellation of certain leading terms, resulting in the bias of the bias estimate being
+However, for the interior, if $q$ is even, which it is in the leading case of $q=p+1$, then we again have cancellation of certain leading terms, resulting in the bias of the bias estimate being